County Hall, Derby: History

 The building, which was designed George Eaton of Etwall in the classical style as a shire hall, was completed in 1660.
 The design involved a symmetrical main frontage with five bays at the back of a Cour d'honneur facing onto St Mary's Gate; there were three large round-headed windows and two doorways on the ground floor (one door for the crown judge and one door for the nisi prius judge) and there were Tuscan order columns at the corners.

 The complex was expanded by the completion of judges' lodgings: the lodgings, which were built to a design by John Welch with seven bays on the east side of the Cour d'honneur, were completed in 1811.
 The courtroom was the setting for the trial of Betty Sorrel in the novel Adam Bede by George Eliot published in 1859.
 The building continued to be used as a facility for dispensing justice but, following the implementation of the Local Government Act 1888, which established county councils in every county, it also became the meeting place of Derbyshire County Council.
 In the early 20th century, the county council commissioned additional accommodation at No. 16 on the north side of St Mary's Gate (now the Cathedral Quarter Hotel) and at No. 29 on the south side (now Middleton House).

 The complex was further expanded by the addition of an early 18th century former public house bearing the coat of arms of George III and known as the "King's Arms and County Hotel": the building, which was converted into a library to a design by George Henry Widdows with seven bays on the west side of the Cour d'honneur, was completed in 1934.

-After the County Council moved out to Smedley's Hydro in 1955, the County Hall in Derby operated solely as a courts complex.
+After the County Council moved out to Smedley's Hydro in Matlock in 1955, the County Hall in Derby operated solely as a courts complex.
 Following the implementation of the Courts Act 1971, the assizes and the quarter sessions were superseded by crown court hearings on 1 January 1972.
 After the crown court moved to the new Derby Combined Court Centre on Morledge in 1989, the County Hall operated as Southern Derbyshire Magistrates' Court.

 After attending the Royal Maundy Service at Derby Cathedral and distributing the Maundy Money, Queen Elizabeth II, accompanied by the Duke of Edinburgh, toured the area and had lunch at the Cathedral Quarter Hotel on 1 April 2010.